-- Class rules established by pupils and staff at the beginning of the year - School Behaviour policy all stakeholders are aware of the policy and it is understood and followed. - Award system in school - Pupils have regular opportunities to reflect e.g. learning, their behaviour, across the curriculum. - Yr 6 attendance at Crucial Crew. - Parent / carers questionnaires relating to behaviour, safety etc. - School links with the local police and fire services. - Assemblies with a focus linked to the law e.g. school rules, Parliament etc. - An extensive Road Safety programme throughout the school
+- Class agreement established by pupils and staff at the beginning of the year - School Behaviour policy all stakeholders are aware of the policy and it is understood and followed. - Award systems in school - Pupils have regular opportunities to reflect e.g. on their learning, and learning behaviours across the curriculum. - Yr6 attendance at Crucial Crew. - Parent / carers questionnaires relating to behaviour, safety etc - School links with the local police and fire services. - Assemblies with a focus linked to the law e.g. school rules, Parliament etc - An extensive Road Safety programme throughout the school